matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 You may notice that this question is really asking what percentage of infant weights fall within one standard deviation of the mean, (x̄ - s, x̄ + s) = (3105, 3895).
 Because of this fact, the 68-95-99.7 rule applies and we can conclude that about 68% of weights fall within one standard deviation of the mean.

-> 3. What is the weight, above which 5% of infants weights are observed (the top 5%)?
+> 3. What is the weight, above which 5% of infants' weights are observed (the top 5%)?

 ```R
 qnorm(0.05, mean.birth.weight, sd.birth.weight, lower.tail=FALSE)